-- A fun and slightly subversive version of this was done in one episode of Wonderfalls, where the person throwing their 6½ year reunion was doing it because, as it turned out, she really just needed something to take her mind off her marriage stresses.
+- A fun version of this was done in one episode of Wonderfalls, where the person throwing their 6½ year reunion was doing it because, as it turned out, she really just needed something to take her mind off her marriage stresses.
 She ends up having an epiphany relating to this and walking out of the party she herself put together, leaving a bunch of very confused guests in her wake.

-- In the Only Fools And Horses episode "Class of '62", the main cast were all part of a Class Reunion set up in mysterious circumstances.
+- In the Only Fools and Horses episode "Class of '62", the main cast were all part of a Class Reunion set up in mysterious circumstances.
 This turned out to be part of a revenge scheme, although not the usual Reunion Revenge.

-- Family Matters - The Season 1 episode "The Big Reunion," where physically, Carl hasn't changed much since high school, except he'd gone bald (which of course is the butt of jokes).
+- Family Matters: The Season 1 episode "The Big Reunion," where physically, Carl hasn't changed much since high school, except he'd gone bald (which of course is the butt of jokes).

 - Frasier ends up dating the prom queen, but only stays with her so as to accompany her to a reunion.
 A sudden burst of conscience has him wanting to leave, until she forces him to stay so she doesn't have to walk in alone.

 - After Frasier loses his job he receives an invitation to his class reunion but declines.
 He then decides to go after, through a series of zany misunderstandings, he becomes convinced that a former classmate will spread damaging rumours about him.
 To boost his confidence his father tells him a white lie regarding a new job at another radio station, unaware that one of Frasier's classmates owns the station.
 Hilarity ensues.